 This mellow green juice laden with minerals from the romaine and celery helps induce sleep.
 Cilantro cleanses the blood, cucumber hydrates and supplies silica to keep the skin healthy.
 Lemon amps up the alkaline agenda, and adds a crisp tangy note.
-This is a sweet green dream to end Day 1 of the fast.
+This is a sweet green dream.

 Ingredient Cleansing Benefits: